 I’m Ali and back in 2008, my son Brayden Alexander was born and diagnosed with hydranencephaly.
 At the time, there was little information available online and what was available was far from optimistic.
 By the time he was born, we had already been told too many times that he was not going to live a quality of life worth living and in fact, we were encouraged throughout my pregnancy to terminate his life.
 Needless to say, Brayden had other plans and despite what the medical professionals had prepared our family for – he lived an amazing little life until he died in 2012.
 As for myself, I’m very fortunate to have been given the opportunity to do something more for families across the globe who are on this journey with a diagnosis that carries a misconceived grim prognosis.
 Plenty of years of diverse education and intentional living gives me the ability to use my powers for good in raising awareness of the possibilities that exist for life and the opportunity to build strong parent advocates that work to ensure every human being with this rare neurological condition has every opportunity live the best quality of life possible.
-Our family, which includes my husband, James, and our kids Bella, Ady & Seth; has lived in Northern New Mexico since late 2018.
-I work part-time for a community nonprofit, have my own wellness business “Maksika” which is Sanskrit for bee, and am a Court Appointed Special Advocate working with infants, children, and youth in the foster system.
+Our family, which includes my husband, James, and our kids Bella, Ady & Seth; has lived in Northern New Mexico since late 2018 - however, the Navy has allowed us to be residents of: Missouri, South Carolina, Virginia, and Washington prior to our relocation here.
+I also have a location independent wellness business “Maksika Well” which is Sanskrit for bee where I specialize in post-traumatic healing topics, and am a Court Appointed Special Advocate working with infants, children, and youth in the foster system.

 I’m Amanda and I am a social worker and grant writer at a statewide human services agency in Iowa.
 I work with prenatal parents and families with kids under the age of 5.
 I am a former military spouse who is now settled back into our home state.
 I have been married to my husband Conor since 2006.
 We have a son and younger daughter.
 We also have 3 dogs to add to our chaos.
 I became involved with GHF after meeting Ali, James and Brayden in Charleston in 2008 not long after Brayden was born.
 I am hoping to use my grant writing skills to assist with finding and applying for funds.
 I have experience with a cousin with Cerebral Palsy who has been in a wheel chair for 26 years, so I am hoping to explore some accessibility options for wheelchairs for families as well.